Analysis: After two awful seasons, where do UW men’s basketball coach Mike Hopkins and the Huskies go from here?

 So where do Hopkins and the Huskies go from here?

-While it’s true that it’s easier to fall out of championship contention than it is to build a Pac-12 contender, the fluid nature of college basketball and ever-increasing player mobility among transfers allows struggling programs like UW a chance to much recover quicker than previous years.
+While it’s true that it’s easier to fall out of championship contention than it is to build a Pac-12 contender, the fluid nature of college basketball and ever-increasing player mobility among transfers allows struggling programs like UW a chance to recover more quickly than previous years.

 Expect that trend to continue again this year.

-During his final radio coaching show on Monday, Hopkins said he’s giving UW players time away from basketball to focus on finals and intimated that he’ll know next week whether seniors Quade Green and Hameir Wright will return next season.
-(The NCAA is allowing every student-athlete an extra year of eligibility in response to the coronavirus pandemic.)
+During his final radio coaching show on Monday, Hopkins said he’s giving UW players time away from basketball to focus on finals and suggested that he’ll know next week whether seniors Quade Green and Hameir Wright will return next season.
+(The NCAA is allowing every student-athlete an extra year of eligibility in response to the pandemic.)

 At the moment, Washington has 11 players slated for scholarships next season — two shy of the NCAA limit — including incoming freshman Jackson Grant.

-Early reports have the Huskies linked to former Garfield High standout Tari Eason, a 6-foot-8 freshman forward who his leaving Cincinnati.
+Early reports have the Huskies linked to former Garfield High standout Tari Eason, a 6-foot-8 freshman forward who is leaving Cincinnati.

 Hopkins would do well to proceed with caution and avoid the missteps of his predecessor Lorenzo Romar, who made detrimental personnel and philosophical decisions near the end of his 15-year Husky tenure.

-Romar replaced Washington’s trademark motion offense, a trademark during his first nine years, with an ineffective high-post attack that was incompatible with UW’s personnel.
+Romar replaced Washington’s motion offense, a trademark during his first nine years, with an ineffective high-post attack that was incompatible with UW’s personnel.

-The Huskies changed recruiting tactics and doggedly pursued, but often failed to land top-10 ranked recruits such as Terrance Jones and Aaron Gordon, which left UW scrambling to fill a roster.
+The Huskies changed recruiting tactics and doggedly pursued, but often failed to land, top-10 ranked recruits such as Terrance Jones and Aaron Gordon, which left UW scrambling to fill a roster.

-And Romar made frequent coaching staff changes, including the hiring of Michael Porter Sr. in 2016 in a blatant attempt to land his sons Michael Porter Jr. and Jontay Porter, a pair of highly touted prospects who committed to UW.
+And Romar made frequent coaching staff changes, including the hiring of Michael Porter Sr. in 2016 in a blatant attempt to land his sons Michael Porter Jr. and Jontay Porter, a pair of highly-touted prospects who did commit to UW.

 When asked just before his firing in 2017 about Washington’s downturn, Romar pointed to recruiting miscalculations.